Aston University, Birmingham has opted into the TEF and received a Gold award.

 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||DDM||

-BTEC in Engineering/Science/Technical, including the following units at Distinction, Mathematics for Engineering Technicians, Further Mathematics for Engineering Technicians, Mechanical/Electrical Principles, Further Mechanical/Electrical Principles.
+BTEC (QCF) Engineering DDM including the following units and at Distinction: Mathematics for Engineering Technicians, Further Mathematics for Engineering Technicians, Electrical Principles, Further Electrical Principles.

-For other BTEC combinations please check Aston's website.
+For other BTEC combinations or subject (Science or Technical) please see Aston's web pages.

 |Access to HE Diploma||